Sisters of the Infant Jesus: Singapore

 In February 1854, three Sisters led by Rev. Mother Mathilde Raclot arrived in Singapore from Penang and set up the convent in Singapore at Victoria Street.
 Soon they also started a Convent Orphanage and a Home for Abandoned Babies as they found day-old babies were being left at their doorstep.

 To raise funds for their work, Mother Mathilde taught needlework to her fellow nuns and their students, and they sold their products to the wives of the local Chinese merchants.
 The school became well-known and within ten years, the enrollment had increased to 300.
 Secondary education began in 1905.
 Under Mother Hombeline, the expansion programme continued.

 The convent occupied a full street block bordered by Bras Basah Road, Stamford Road, Victoria St and North Bridge Road.
 The iconic church was deconsecrated during the 1980s.
 Part of the Sisters' quarters has been demolished and converted into SMRT Corporation offices.
 Most of the original buildings were redeveloped as part of the Heritage Board's preservation scheme.
 The complex has since been redeveloped into a high-end retail complex called CHIJmes while the church is now a popular attraction for tourists and those interested in history.

 The eleven CHIJ schools in Singapore can trace their history to the Victoria Street convent.
 Satellite schools were founded before and after World War II.
 The "original" convent school is the present-day CHIJ Secondary and CHIJ Primary schools in Toa Payoh.
 CHIJ Saint Nicholas Girls' School (CHIJ SNGS) was co-located on the same site and functioned as the Chinese section while CHIJ Secondary and Primary were English-medium.
 After the abolition of vernacular schools, CHIJ SNGS was granted SAP status.
 All three schools moved out of the Victoria Street complex during the 1980s into larger and more spacious facilities.

+The eleven CHIJ schools in Singapore are as follows: